 1-close your lips;

-1. An apple rolled on the grass, from the grass to the path, along the path down the hill. - Hitting the ball on the ground to each other.
+1. An apple rolled across the grass, from the grass onto the path, downhill along the path. – Hitting the ball on the ground to each other.

-2. Catching the ball with two hands at a distance of 1.5 m.
+2. Catching a ball with both hands at a distance of 1.5 m.

 3 .Game "Jug".
 The driver hits the ball on the ground with the words: